ruester/gfz-command-line-tool-repository/doc/SupportedFormats.md

 - json

 Please note that for the literal values (int, double, string) it is possible to provide a default value and a list of allowed values.
+Please note that the server does not recognize an empty string as a default value.

 For boolean a default value is possible to, but a list of allowed values would make no sense for a data type that can have only two different states.